strongloop/strong-module-loader/README.md

-# module-loader
+# asteroid-module-loader
 v0.0.1

 ## Purpose

-The `module-loader` allows your program to register classes (or types) that are instantiated via configuration files.
+The `asteroid-module-loader` allows your program to register classes (or types) that are instantiated via configuration files.
 Configuration files point to an implementation `module` constructor.
 The `module`'s job is to construct a useful instance with the given configuration options.
 This allows programs to be free from bootstrapping code and manageable via config.

 ## Install

-    slnode install module-loader
+    slnode install asteroid-module-loader

 ## Example